kevinbosstomorrow/fraud-detection/README.md

- Fake Transaction detection using Catboost, Shap & with real-time interactive dashboard made by Streamlit
+Fraud detection using Catboost, Shap & with real-time interactive dashboard made by Streamlit

- if a dealer returns a product or service after get commission, we called it fake
+ if a dealer returns a product or service after get commission, we called it fake or fraud

  url: https://kevinbosstomorrow-fraud-detection-fraud-detection-aa1zk6.streamlitapp.com